ebcfr/retro/doc/retro.md

 Every function must have a return statement, which ends the execution of the function and defines the value it returns.
 A function can be used in any expression, just as the builtin functions.
-If a function is not used in an assignment and with surpressed output (followed by ";"), it is used like a procedure and its result is evidently lost.
+If a function is not used in an assignment and with suppressed output (followed by ";"), it is used like a procedure and its result is evidently lost.
 However, the function may have had some side effect.